-There will be multiple meetings for specific target groups and topics starting in September of 2023 and ending with final public comment meeting.
+There were multiple meetings for specific target groups and topics starting in September of 2023 and ending with final public comment meeting.
 HCD will advertise these public meetings 15-30 days prior in English and Spanish to all the stakeholders identified above according to HUD and HCD standards.
-A contact person's name will be included for reasonable accommodation, translation services, and or any other questions.
+A contact person's name was included for reasonable accommodation, translation services, and any other questions.
 Registration instructions for the meetings will be included in the announcements.

 All notices of publications will run on February 28, 2024, in English and Spanish through HCD email blast, social media, and following publications: The Sacramento Daily Recorder, SF Daily Journal, LA Daily Journal and posted on HCD's website.
-It will include an announcement of both the public comment period of 30 days (beginning

-February 28, 2024, and ending March 28, 2024) and the public meeting webinars held on March 20th at 6pm PST, in English, and March 21st at 6pm PST, in Spanish.
-HCD will also hold three local public comment meetings during the public comment period.
+There was an announcement of both the public comment period of 30 days (beginning February 28, 2024, and ending March 28, 2024) and the public meeting webinars held on March 20, 2024 at 6pm PST, in English, and March 21, 2024 at 6pm PST, in Spanish.
+HCD held three local public comment meetings during the public comment period.